bryanbraun/tiffany.blog/_posts/2015-04-01-busycal-screencast-review.md

   - screencast
 categories:
   - App Review
+excerpt: As promised, here is my screencast review of BusyCal.
 ---
 <h1>&nbsp;<img class="aligncenter size-large wp-image-583" src="https://thatmacnerd.com/wp-content/uploads/2016/06/BusyCal-1024x595.png" alt="" width="960" height="558"></h1>
 As promised, here is my screencast review of BusyCal.
 There are a few around but people seem to be in love with Fantastical 2 since it has just been released.
 It’s receiving high praise so I’ll test it out and report back.
 I don’t plan on buying <em>another</em> calendar replacement app, but I will utilize the free trial.